UDF accuses LDF govt. of lacking clear explanation for ADGP-RSS ‘parleys’

 After four hours of adjournment debate, UDF walks out of Kerala Assembly on Tuesday

 Leader of the Opposition V.D.
 Satheesan accused the ruling Left Democratic Front (LDF) of obfuscating the issue by droning on about unrelated matters and filibustering for hours about Malabar’s political history.
-Mr. Satheesan also said the government failed to answer the UDF’s charge that Chief Minister Pinarayi Vijayan had, in an interview with the national media in New Delhi, “othered” the people of Malappuram by allegedly linking the district to gold smugglers and hawala racketeers who supposedly fund anti-nationals.
+The government, he said, failed to answer the UDF’s charge that Chief Minister Pinarayi Vijayan had “othered” the people of Malappuram by allegedly linking the district to gold smugglers and hawala racketeers who supposedly fund anti-nationals.

 ‘CM’s envoy’